 Have chew toys in reach wherever your puppy hangs out.

-To learn how to train a puppy with smart dog training tips and deal with chewy pups, you would call for something like keeping chew toys on hand.
+To learn how to train a puppy with intelligent dog training tips and deal with chewy pups, you would call for something like keeping chew toys on hand.

-Beef or rawhide bones are things that people think nothing of when giving to dogs.
+Beef or rawhide bones are things that people think nothing of when given to dogs.

-But they can easily disintegrate and lodge in your puppy’s throat and create a disastrous situation.
+But they can quickly disintegrate, lodge in your puppy’s throat, and create a disastrous situation.

 92. Keep Anything Precious and Not Chew-Proof Out of Reach

-The second key step in the smart dog training tips against chewy pups dictates that owners keep anything and everything precious to them that is not an expendable chew toy completely out of reach of their puppies.
+The second critical step in the intelligent dog training tips against chewy pups dictates that owners keep anything and everything precious to them that is not an expendable chew toy entirely out of reach of their puppies.

-Also, take good measures to prevent your puppy’s contact with electrical wiring and fixtures he may be able to chew on.
+Also, take suitable measures to prevent your puppy’s contact with electrical wiring and fixtures he may be able to chew on.